Overview

 Process

-- Reflect on the courses you taught this academic year.
+- Teaching highlights.
+Reflect on the courses you taught this academic year.
 What highlights from your teaching successes would you like to build on in the coming year?
 This is the question that we all need to ask more.
 Certainly, there were moments of success and interactions with students that could serve as an opportunity on which to build going forward.
 Said another way, can you point to strengths in your approach to teaching that you want to build on?

 Questions?